 Other varieties for which there is a growing interest include:

-With 1,000 ha of heated tomato farming Poland is a major export country.
-The domestic demand is dominated by pink beef tomatoes which account for half of the total acreage.
+With 1,000 ha of heated tomato farming, Poland is a major export country.
+The domestic demand is dominated by pink beef tomatoes, which account for half of the total acreage.
 Lemmen: “Seven years ago this product accounted for less than 100 ha.
 It is a relatively expensive, nostalgic tomato variety with a good flavour.
 The strong growth in this segment is typical of the economic growth and increased affluence in this country.”
 Enza Zaden very recently developed the tomato variety E15A.41599 that is making a big impression in this segment.
-The large truss tomato Maxeza is gradually gaining ground here.”
+And our the large truss tomato Maxeza is also gradually gaining ground here.”